Insurance 101: Plain-English Library

 Coinsurance vs. Copay: Healthcare Math Made Simple

+Hospital bills often look like alien math.
 Let's say you hurt your arm and go see the doctor.
-Both of these terms dictate what you owe, but they calculate it completely differently.
+Both of these terms dictate what you owe, but they calculate your responsibility completely differently.

 The Copay (The Flat Fee)

 A copay is a hard, flat dollar amount.
-The plan says "$30 Specialist Copay".
+The plan summary might say "$30 Specialist Copay" or "$15 Generic Drug Copay".
 It does not matter if the doctor spends 5 minutes with you or 2 hours with you.
+It does not matter if the actual drug costs $200 behind the scenes.
 You hand the receptionist $30, and you are done.
+Copays are predictable and easy to budget for.

 Coinsurance (The Percentage Split)

 Coinsurance kicks in usually after you hit your deductible.
 It is a percentage split between you and the insurance company—usually 80/20.
-If your hospital bill is $1,000, the insurance pays 80% ($800) and you are billed for 20% ($200).
-Coinsurance is much scarier because you rarely know the total price until the bill arrives.
+If your hospital bill is $1,000, the insurance pays 80% ($800) and you are billed for the remaining 20% ($200).
+Coinsurance is much scarier because you rarely know the total price of a medical procedure until the bill arrives weeks later.

 Stop reading, start solving.